dart-lang/build/docs/travis.md

   - pub run build_runner test
 ```

+**Note:** If you are running out of memory due to large builds, you can use the
+`--low-resources-mode` option.
+This will remove all file caching which is slower
+but more reliable in low memory environments.

 ## Using build stages to share a cache across multiple jobs

 If you have a lot of tests you might be sharding those tests across multiple